junzis/the-1090mhz-riddle/adsb/airborne-position.rst

   Alt = N \cdot 25 - 1000 \quad \text{(ft.)}

-In this example, the altitude at which aircraft is flying is:
+In this example, the altitude at which the aircraft is flying is:
 ::

   1560 * 25 - 1000 = 38000 ft.

-Note that the altitude has the accuracy of +/- 25 ft when the Q-bit is 1, and the value can represent altitude from -1000 to +50175 ft.
+Note that the altitude has the accuracy of +/- 25 ft when the Q-bit is 1, and the value can represent altitudes from -1000 to +50175 ft.